KashviC/HACKHers2023/README.md

 # HACKHers2023
-This was our project for HACKHERS2023
+Our team's project for HACKHers2023.